 - 1. Qualifying Exam A Departmental requirement to test your depth and breadth of knowledge in geoscience, and your potential to do research.
-This exam must be taken by the fourth semester without a MS degree in geoscience, and must be by the third semester if the student already has a MS in geoscience prior to admission in the Department. - 2.
+This exam must be taken by the fourth semester without a MS degree in geoscience, or must be taken by the third semester if the student already has a MS in geoscience prior to admission in the Department.
+The student must have a research advisor who is willing to supervise their research in order to take this exam. - 2.
 Preliminary Exam A Graduate College requirement to test your ability to do dissertation research; this exam focuses on the viability of the dissertation project and on your ability to complete it.
-This exam must be taken within two semesters of passing the Qualifying Exam. - 3.
+This exam must be taken within two semesters of passing the Qualifying Exam.
+The student must have a research advisor who is willing to supervise their PhD research in order to take this exam. - 3.
 Final Exam A Graduate College requirement to determine whether your dissertation is adequate and that you fully understand all aspects of the dissertation.
 There are two parts to this exam -- first, you present a dissertation colloquium to the Department, then you defend your dissertation in front of your thesis committee.
+The Final Exam is open to the campus.